-When you name a bike after one of the world\’s greatest racetracks, it had better be good.
+When you name a bike after one of the world’s greatest racetracks, it had better be good.
 If not, you risk a copious amount of egg on your face!
 No worries for Triumph, though, in that department.
 The Daytona 650 had a top speed of 160mph.
 And weighed in at just 363lb dry.
-Either in a straight line or through corners, then, performance was never going to be an issue.
+Either in a straight line or through corners, then, performance was not an issue.

 For all that, the Daytona’s in-line four engine made a modest 110bhp.
 The power was unleashed, though, with blistering efficiency.
 Revs peaked at 12,750rpm – courtesy of 16 watercooled valves.
 Anyway, a wise man knows not to equate strength with size.
 The Daytona 600 was not as big as some of its superbike rivals – but it packed a potent punch, notwithstanding!